What is a subdural hematoma?

 - Blood tests to look for other possible causes of your symptoms

-- More imaging of your blood vessels (angiography) to find underlying problems
+- More imaging of your blood vessels (CT angiography) to find underlying problems

 Diagnosis of subdural hematomas often occurs in emergency rooms.